zowe/docs-site/docs/user-guide/usingmvd.md

 ## Using zLUX application plug-ins

 Application plug-ins are applications that you can use to access the mainframe and to perform various tasks.
 Developers can create application plug-ins using a sample application as a guide.
+The following application plug-ins are installed by default:

 ### Hello World
 This sample application plug-in for developers demonstrates how to create a dataservice and how to create an application plug-in using Angular.